gabriel-espinoza-77/disa-stig-powershell/README.md

   <img src="" alt="" width="500"/>
 </p>

 First, were going to check if the registry value needed to these event logs exists.
-Open run view, search "regedit" and navigate through `HKEY_LOCAL_MACHINE` until you get here `\SOFTWARE\Policies\Microsoft\Windows`.
+Open run view, search "regedit", the Registry Editor application will open.
+We want to navigate through `HKEY_LOCAL_MACHINE` until you get here `\SOFTWARE\Policies\Microsoft\Windows`.
 If you see the "EventLog" directory nothing needs to be done here.
 But on my machine there seems to be no EventLog directory so i will create one.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/d8ff589c-180e-4b18-9262-2a24feb72e2e" alt="" width="500"/>